lmmeqa/chorely-backend/ApiDoc.md

 ### Dispute Voting System

-Disputes are resolved through a voting system where family members vote to approve or reject the dispute.
-When 50% or more of family members vote to approve, the dispute is automatically approved and the chore is reverted.
+Disputes are resolved through a voting system where eligible family members vote to approve or reject the dispute.
+The person who claimed the chore cannot vote on disputes.

+**Voting Rules:**
+- Only family members who did NOT claim the chore can vote
+- 50% of eligible voters must approve for the dispute to be approved
+- If votes are tied, approve wins
+- After 24 hours, if not enough approve votes, the dispute is automatically rejected
+- When approved, the dispute removes points from the chore assignee and reverts the chore to "claimed" status

 | Verb     | Endpoint                    | Description                    | Body / Query                    | Success ⇢                    |
 | -------- | --------------------------- | ------------------------------ | ------------------------------- | ---------------------------- |